-If you’re wanting to make some health improvements this summer, you’re not alone.
+It’s January, and that means many of us are looking for a fresh start in the new year.
+If you’re wanting to make some health improvements this year, you’re not alone.
 What does success look like for you?
 Perhaps your goals are clearly outlined, or maybe they are broader.
 Without them though, you’re likely to lose focus and fall off track.
 You wouldn’t aspire to be a doctor without taking a logical progression of steps to get you there.
 You should focus on your fitness goals using that same approach.

 Just how do you go about setting these goals for yourself?
 The best approach is to start small.
 This may seem counterintuitive if you have some big goals you want to accomplish, but this ensures you’re better set up for success.
 How many people have told you they intend to lose 50+ pounds, exercise 6 days a week for an hour, etc and then fall off the wagon only weeks later?
 When you first set these lofty fitness goals, you’re excited and energetic.
 You may have the best of intentions to follow through, but it’s just too much too soon.

 When trying to set realistic fitness goals, ask yourself these three questions: